PAL Express: PAL Express revival (2013–present)

 In August 2012, Philippine Airlines announced the rebranding of Airphil Express as PAL Express.
 The rebranding took effect on March 15, 2013, while maintaining its business name as Air Philippines Corporation.

 PAL Express began carrying the brand name Philippine Airlines through a cooperative agreement with PAL.
 This strategy is intended to harmonize the two carriers in order to make them more competitive, ensure leadership and superior core services, and enhance the efficiency and profitability of both carriers.
 As PAL continued to expand its code-sharing agreement with PAL Express, PAL transferred most of its domestic flights to PAL Express by August 1, 2013.

 In 2016, the airline signed a letter of intent with Bombardier for orders of up to 12 Bombardier Dash 8-Q400 aircraft in a two-class 86-seat configuration.
 On December 16, 2016, PAL Express began its Caticlan, Busuanga and Basco services from its Clark hub.
 These alternate route operations were launched to decongest traffic on their Manila hub.

+On February 3, 2026, the airline announced that it would be moving all its turboprop operations from Manila to Clark on March 29, 2026, in accordance with the Manila Slot Coordination Committee's decision to move all turboprop flights from Manila to Clark last 2025.

 Fleet

 Current fleet

-As of August 2025, PAL Express operates the following aircraft:
+As of August 2026, PAL Express operates the following aircraft: